Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 This is especially true when you look at how sophisticated Helium 10’s tools are (get your free account if you haven’t yet).
 I started by watching tutorial videos with Helium 10’s Amazon veteran, Bradley Sutton (host of the Serious Sellers Podcast).

-I also made sure to install the Helium 10 Chrome extension.
-Immediately, you’ll start seeing Amazon from a new perspective and the gears will start turning.
-For me, the tutorial videos have been a great way not only to get familiarized with Helium 10’s tools but the general mindset necessary for Amazon selling.
+I also made sure to install the Helium 10 Chrome extension .
+Immediately, you’ll start seeing the Amazon marketplace from a new perspective and the gears will start turning.
+For me, the tutorial videos have been a great way not only to get familiarized with Helium 10’s tools but the general mindset necessary for selling on Amazon.

 When you listen to Amazon success stories it becomes apparent that while certain core principles apply, individual sellers discover many pathways to success.
-This is where I’ll share my progress and keep you in the loop as I join the Amazon selling community right along with you.
+This is where I’ll share how to start selling on Amazon as well as my progress with the process, and you’ll be kept in the loop as I join the Amazon selling community right along with you.

 The sourcing hunt begins…

 For sourcing, it’s clear to me that you’ve got to get out there.
 No one can hold your hand through the entire process.
-While there are core things to look for, (our experts at Helium 10 do an amazing job at laying those things out) successful sellers aren’t just going to give away their best product sources and hard-earned partnerships.
+While there are core things to look for , (our experts at Helium 10 do an amazing job at laying those things out) successful sellers aren’t just going to give away their best private label product sources and hard-earned partnerships.

 So, a fun fact about me: I’m kind of a puppet enthusiast.
 Don’t worry, not creepy old wooden ventriloquist dolls (totally cool if that’s your thing), rather cute fluffy Muppet-style sock puppets, animals, etc. Not sure that’s better.

 Out of curiosity I headed to Alibaba and searched for “sock puppets.”
-I was interested in seeing what their wholesale cost would be.
+I was interested in seeing what their wholesale cost would be and whether it could be a profitable product idea.
 The results were pretty fascinating!

-For you fellow newbies, Alibaba is by no means the only place to source products, but it’s a pretty great place to start.
+For you fellow newbies, Alibaba is by no means the only place to source a new product, but it’s a pretty great place to start.
 Think of it as a massive search engine for wholesalers in China – because it is.
-Once you find a product, you can reach out to that warehouse, set up partnerships, ask for samples, etc. Here’s what I’ve been discovering.
+Once you find a product, you can reach out to that warehouse, set up partnerships, research shipping cost, develop a shipping plan, ask for samples, and begin to formalize a selling plan, etc. Here’s what I’ve been discovering.

 Fun, cheap puppets on Alibaba